 Minimum Wage Exemptions in British Columbia

-The minimum wage for liquor servers is currently $13.95 per hour.
-It is expected to increase to $15.20 per hour by June 1, 2021.
+The minimum wage for liquor servers is $15.65 per hour as of June 1, 2022.
 This amount is in addition to tips or gratuities received.

 Resident caretakers are paid a minimum wage per month based on the number of suites in their apartment building.

 For more information about the minimum wage and employment standards in British Columbia, click here.

 5. Minimum Wage in Saskatchewan 2022

 Saskatchewan’s population was estimated at 1,179,906 people in the second quarter of 2021, making it the sixth most populous province in Canada.